Conversational AI

 Punctuation and capitalization model

 The Punctuation and Capitalization model consists of the pre-trained Bidirectional Encoder Representations from Transformers (BERT) followed by two token classification heads.
-One classification head is responsible for the punctuation task, the other one handles the capitalization task.
+One classification head is responsible for the punctuation task, and the other one handles the capitalization task.

 Inverse text normalization model